Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Related work

+The robustness of ABI and simulation-based inference methods more generally has been the focus of multiple recent studies \citep[e.g.,][]{frazier_model_2020, frazier_robust_2021, frazier_statistical_2024, dellaporta2022robust, ward2022robust, cemgil2020autoencoding, gloeckler2023adversarial, huang2023learning, gao2023generalized, siahkoohi2023reliable, kelly2024misspecification, wehenkel2024addressing, pacchiardi2024generalized, schmitt2023detecting}.
+These efforts can be broadly classified into two categories: (a) analyzing or detecting simulation gaps and (b) mitigating the impact of simulation gaps on posterior estimates.
 Since our work falls into the latter category, we briefly discuss methods aimed at increasing the robustness of fully amortized approaches.
-E.g., \citet{gloeckler2023adversarial} explore efficient regularization techniques that trade off some posterior accuracy to enhance the robustness of posterior estimators against adversarial attacks. \citet{ward2022robust} and \citet{siahkoohi2023reliable} apply \textit{post hoc} corrections based on real data, utilizing MCMC and the reverse Kullback-Leibler divergence, respectively.
+E.g., \citet{gloeckler2023adversarial} explore efficient regularization techniques that trade off some posterior accuracy to enhance the robustness of posterior estimators against adversarial attacks. \citet{ward2022robust} and \citet{siahkoohi2023reliable} apply \textit{post hoc} corrections based on real data, utilizing MCMC and the reverse KL-divergence, respectively.

 Differently, \citet{gao2023generalized} propose a departure from standard Bayesian inference by minimizing the expected distance between simulations and observed data, akin to generalized Bayesian inference with scoring rules \citep{pacchiardi2024generalized}.
 Perhaps the closest work in spirit to ours is \citet{wehenkel2024addressing}, which introduces the use of additional training information in the form of a (labeled) calibration set $(x^*, \theta^*)$ that contains observables from the real data distribution as well as the corresponding ground-truth parameters.